riosvictor/dynamic-paths/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+///

+Scenario 1 (fallback = false, revalidate = false):
+PURE STATIC

+- run `yarn server` in a terminal
+- run `yarn build` in another terminal
+- then three pages will be builded
+- run `yarn start` in second terminal

+- SEE:
+  - the paths will be loaded without use server
+  - the props of pages will be loaded without server
+  - they use just builded data
+- if you call a not build page, will return 404 page

+%%%%%%%%%%%
+Scenario 2 (fallback = true, revalidate = false):
+STATIC - use server just to load a new page

+- on `getStaticPaths` comment line `fallback: false`
+- on `getStaticPaths` uncomment line `fallback: true`
+- run `yarn server` in a terminal
+- run `yarn build` in another terminal
+- then three pages will be builded
+- run `yarn start` in second terminal
+- go to builded page
+- go to not builded page
+- insert a the tenant `{ "id": "next", "name": "Next.JS" }` in `bd.json`
+- access this new page

+- SEE:
+  - the paths will be loaded without use server
+  - the props of pages will be loaded without server
+  - they use just builded data
+- if you call a not build page, will try get this page
+  - if not found return a empty props
+    - in others calls to a before not founded, the server is not used
+    - you can catch this case
+  - if found the new page
+    - load this path, build the new path
+    - and add in list paths
+    - the server is not call after

+%%%%%%%%%
+Scenario 3 (fallback = false, revalidate = 10 // seconds):
+STATIC - use server just to load a new page
+ISR - incremental static regeneration

+- on `getStaticPaths` uncomment line `fallback: false`
+- on `getStaticPaths` comment line `fallback: true`
+- on `getStaticProps` comment line `revalidate: false`
+- on `getStaticProps` uncomment line `revalidate: 10`
+- run `yarn server` in a terminal
+- run `yarn build` in another terminal
+- then three pages will be builded
+- run `yarn start` in second terminal
+- go to builded page
+- go to not builded page
+- change tenants name field in `bd.json`
+- after any seconds, go to the pages that the info was changed

+- SEE:
+  - the paths will be loaded without use server
+  - the props of pages will be loaded by rule revalidation
+  - they use just builded page, but get props in server in window time
+- if you call a not build page, will return 404 page

+%%%%%%%%%%%
+Scenario 4 (fallback = true, revalidate = 10):
+STATIC - use server just to load a new page

+- on `getStaticPaths` comment line `fallback: false`
+- on `getStaticPaths` uncomment line `fallback: true`
+- run `yarn server` in a terminal
+- run `yarn build` in another terminal
+- then three pages will be builded
+- run `yarn start` in second terminal
+- go to builded page
+- go to not builded page
+- change tenants name field in `bd.json`
+- insert a the tenant `{ "id": "next", "name": "Next.JS" }` in `bd.json`
+- access this new page

+- SEE:
+  - the paths will be loaded without use server
+    - the props of pages will be loaded by rule revalidation
+    - they use just builded page, but get props in server in window time
+- if you call a not build page, will try get this page
+  - if not found return a empty props
+    - in others calls to a before not founded, the server is not used
+    - you can catch this case
+  - if found the new page
+    - load this path, build the new path
+    - and add in list paths
+    - the server is not call after